adpzz/Eye-fundus-image-quality-assessment-and-enhancement/README.md

 ### Citing this work

-If you find this information useful in your research, please consider citing:
+If you find this information or this repository useful in your research, please consider citing:

     @inproceedings{perez2020lightweight,
     title={A lightweight deep learning model for mobile eye fundus image quality assessment},